clij/clij2/reference_touchMatrixToMesh.md

 ## touchMatrixToMesh
 ![Image](images/mini_clijx_logo.png)

-Takes a pointlist with dimensions n*d with n point coordinates in d dimensions and a touch matrix of size n*n. and draws lines from all points to points if the corresponding pixel in the touch matrix is 1.
+Takes a pointlist with dimensions n*d with n point coordinates in d dimensions and a touch matrix of size n*n to draw lines from all points to points if the corresponding pixel in the touch matrix is 1.

 ### Usage in ImageJ macro
 ```